 Sir Philip Barton: First, I agree that we are very lucky to have Lord Ahmad of Wimbledon.
-He has been in the department and was in the FCO before.
+He has been in the Department and was in the FCO before.
 It is absolutely fantastic to have a Minister of his experience and longevity.
 On my list I have the Commonwealth in the middle, so it is definitely not tagged on.

 First, as you know, in the end, ministerial appointments are a matter for the Prime Minister.
 In my experience, all Permanent Secretaries either want fewer or more Ministers, depending on where they sit at any particular point in time.